Building A House: A Breakdown Of How Much It Costs

 Weighing whether you should buy an existing home or take the plunge and build your own?
 There are many important factors to consider.

 On the other hand, building your own home gives you the opportunity to get everything you want, while the home buying process requires you to make a lot of compromises.
-Plus, as long as your home is well-built, you won’t have to worry about having to deal with costly repairs right away, like you might with an older house needing a roof replacement or a new HVAC system.
+Plus, as long as your home is well-built, you won’t have to worry about dealing with costly repairs right away, as you might with an older house needing a roof replacement or a new HVAC system.

 How To Afford Building Your Own Home

 While hopeful home buyers can apply for a mortgage loan to finance the purchase of an existing home, home builders don’t typically have that same option.

 If you don’t have the cash to fund this project, what you’ll need is a home construction loan.
 These are short-term loans that are used to fund the building of a new home.
 You can get a home construction loan that converts to a traditional mortgage loan once the construction has been completed.

 You can also get a construction-only loan that covers the costs of construction and then, once the project is completed, apply for a traditional mortgage to pay off the construction loan.

 Rocket Mortgage® doesn’t offer construction loans at this time.

 FAQs About The Costs Of Building A House

 Let’s answer some frequently asked questions regarding how much it costs to build a house.